-Links to the printable documentation are located under the Home & Resources tab > Printable Documentation menu on the Sage 100 Contractor main window.
+Links to the printable documentation are located on the Home & Resources > Product Documents menu in the Sage 100 Contractor main window.

-IMPORTANT: You must have the Adobe®Reader® installed on your computer to view and print Sage 100 Contractor guides.
+Important!
+You must have the Adobe®Reader® installed on your computer to view and print Sage 100 Contractor guides.
 To download this free software for viewing and printing documents in PDF format, visit http://get.adobe.com/reader/